Originally published on December 7, 2016, updated May 19, 2023

 With net sales totaling in the billions and a worldwide customer base of millions, it’s no surprise that Amazon is considered one of the largest and most valuable eCommerce companies in the world.

 However, if you want to sell on the Amazon marketplace, you need to play by its rules.
-Engaging in prohibited seller activities and actions can result in the cancellation of listings, suspension from use of tools and reports, and/or the removal of selling privileges.
+Engaging in prohibited seller activities and actions can result in the cancellation of listings, suspension from the use of tools and reports, and/or the removal of selling privileges.

 According to Amazon, the Buyer-Seller Messaging Service (formerly called the Communication Manager) is a system that facilitates email communication between buyers and sellers in the Amazon marketplace.
 To achieve its goals, the system automatically hides the real email addresses of buyers and sellers and assigns them an Amazon email alias.
 The email alias will be unique for each buyer-seller relationship, so users can treat the email alias in the same way as they would a real email address.